visciang/mbs/docs/getting-started.md

 This will be the same onboarding experience you will have joining the development of an `mbs` managed monorepo.

-The below example won't install anything on your machine, but it will download and create docker images and two docker volumes (where it caches artifacts and releases).
+The below example won't install anything on your machine, but it will download and create docker images and two docker volumes for the artifact cache and releases.

 ```sh
 MBS_VERSION=vA.B.C  # NOTE: here the MBS version you want to use
 git clone --depth 1 -b $MBS_VERSION https://github.com/visciang/mbs-monorepo
 ```

-and

 ```sh
 cd mbs-monorepo